uabrc/uabrc.github.io/docs/cheaha/slurm/sbatch_usage.md

 !!! warning

 <!-- markdownlint-disable-next-line -->
     If your terminal says `[blazerid@loginXXX ~]`, you are on the login node.
 NO COMPUTE JOBS SHOULD BE RUN ON THE LOGIN NODE.
-If jobs are being run on the login node, they will be deleted and the user will be warned.
+If jobs are being run on the login node, they will be deleted and the researcher will be warned.
 Multiple warnings will result in account suspension.